sw7x/split-futuresoft-project-into-oop-packages/README.md

 <img src="./diagrams/cls.png">

-## Process 1 - draw class diagram for whole diagram for the project and divide it into modules
+## Process 1 - Overall class diagram diagram split it into modules
 - mark each package in overall class diagram
 - mention for each module use cases, entity attr, entity behaviours